1C:Enterprise supports two interface modes: Taxi and Forms in tabs.

 If some sections do not fit the panel width, the panel has a scroll button.

 The sections panel can display section names, icons, or both.
 You can customize the sections panel.
-Section panel setting dialog is opened with the help of the command Tools ‑Settings ‑Section panel settings.
-For more information, see section "9.1.3.
-Sections panel".
+To access Sections panel setup, click Tools - Settings - Sections panel setup.
+For more information, see section "" on page .

-If the current section functions panel is displayed, when you click a section in the current section command panel, the functions available in the section appear in that panel.
+If the current section functions panel (see page ) is displayed, when you click a section in the current section command panel, the functions available in the section appear in that panel.

 Some functions can be hidden from the current section functions panel if you do not have the right to access them or if you choose to hide these functions.